felixgilioli/spring-gradle-archetype/README.md

-to create archetype in .m2 run:
+to create archetype local in your .m2 folder, run:

 ```
 mvn clean install